augmentedstartups/AS-One/README.md

 ### Prerequisite

-- If you want to use `GPU` make sure you have `GPU` drivers installed in your system.
+- Make sure to install `GPU` drivers in your system if you want to use `GPU` .
+Follow [driver installation](asone/linux/Instructions/Driver-Installations.md) for further instructions.
-- If using windows, Make sure you have [MS Build tools](https://aka.ms/vs/17/release/vs_BuildTools.exe) installed in system.
+- Make sure you have [MS Build tools](https://aka.ms/vs/17/release/vs_BuildTools.exe) installed in system if using windows.
 - [Download git for windows](https://git-scm.com/download/win) if not installed.

 ### Installation